philbowles/PangolinMQTT/docs/api.md

 `String payloadToString(uint8_t* data,size_t len);`

-Same as above but returns an Arduino String (capital "S") if you re daft enoiugh to want to use one.
+Same as above but returns an Arduino String (capital "S") if you re daft enoiugh to want to use one.]

-###### I think we are done here

-Now read [Examples](examples.md) to see all the bugs in TOLand how pangolin fixes or prevents them.